mandadapu-group/MyxoGlide/README.md

 # MyxoGlide

 The files "ElastoHydro.edp" and "ElastoCapillaryHydro.edp" are FreeFem++ scripts for the simulation of bacterial gliding on soft substrates.
 While the first script only account for viscous and elastic forces, the second one also accounts for capillarity effects.

+The file "Experiments_SpeedvsConcAgar.txt" contains experimental measures of the speeds of M. xanthus cells on agar gels on varying concentrations.

-The scripts correspond to a dimensionless formulation of the problem with the main parameters being the softness parameters (eta) and capillary numbers (Ca, Cas), the lubrication parameter (eps), the interface thickness (a), the surface tension ratio (tref)
+Note that the scripts correspond to a dimensionless formulation of the problem with the main parameters being the softness parameters (eta) and capillary numbers (Ca, Cas), the lubrication parameter (eps), the interface thickness (a), the surface tension ratio (tref).

 For each script: